Andy Murray Net Worth: His Salary, Career Earnings And More

 Being one of the most famous tennis players of all time, it comes as no shock that Andy Murray has made a fortune from his earnings outside the tennis court, particularly through his brand endorsement deals.
 In his career, Murray has made over USD 50 million from the brands he endorses.

-Clothes manufacturing brand Fred Perry, named after its founder Fred Perry, the former Wimbledon Open champion, was one of Andy Murray’s earliest sponsors.
-He later signed an endorsement deal with German athletic apparel and footwear manufacturers Adidas, who sponsored his clothes and shoes.
+Clothes manufacturing brand Fred Perry, named after its founder and former Wimbledon Open champion, was one of Andy Murray’s earliest sponsors.
+He later signed an endorsement deal with German athletic apparel and footwear manufacturer Adidas which sponsored his clothes and shoes.

-At present, Andy Murray has a partnership with American sportswear corporation Under Armour, who sponsors the Briton’s footwear.
+At present, Andy Murray has a partnership with American sportswear corporation Under Armour, which sponsors the Briton’s footwear.
 The endorsement deal, according to reports, is worth USD 25 million.
-Since 2019, he also has an endorsement deal with British sportswear manufacturer Castore, who makes his sporting apparel.
+Since 2019, he’s also had an endorsement deal with British sportswear manufacturer Castore which makes his sporting apparel.

-Beyond sporting gears and equipment, Andy Murray is a brand ambassador for Swiss watch maker Rado, and British luxury car manufacturer Jaguar.
-The veteran tennis player launched Jaguar’s electric cars.
+Beyond sporting gear and equipment, Andy Murray is a brand ambassador for Swiss watchmaker Rado and British luxury car manufacturer Jaguar.
+The veteran tennis player has also launched Jaguar’s electric cars.

 Is Andy Murray involved with works of charity?